jakobharder/anno-mod-loader/doc/modloader-changes.md

 - `Property` in `assets.xml`:
   access `Values/<Property>/` of all assets containing a specific property

-## Variables
+## Options

 Mod checks are now proper XPath elements by using `$mod-id`.
 That means you can combine them like XPath expressions with `and` and `or`.
 E.g. `Condition="$mod-a or $mod-b"`.
 `#mod-id` is not supported anymore, use `$mod-id` instead.

-External variables can also be passed using the same mechanism as `$mod-id` condition checks.
+External options can also be passed using the same mechanism as `$mod-id` condition checks.
 Additionally, variables can be used as content for `ModValue`.

 The format is `$mod-id.option-name`.